nanopool/nanominer/README.md

 ### coin
 Optional algorithm parameter.
 This chooses the default coin for the pool.
 The default pool is [nanopool.org](https://nanopool.org/).
-The coin parameter accepts one of three values: ETH (or Ethereum), ETC (or Ethereum Classic), QKC (or QuarkChain), UBQ (or Ubiq), XMR (or Monero), GRIN (or GrinCoin), PASC (or PascalCoin).
+The coin parameter accepts one of the following values: ETH (or Ethereum), ETC (or Ethereum Classic), QKC (or QuarkChain), UBQ (or Ubiq), XMR (or Monero), GRIN (or GrinCoin), PASC (or PascalCoin).
 When a coin is specified and equals one of the values mentioned above, **nanominer** automatically tries to determine the pool necessary for it to function if none have been provided in a separate parameter.
 If a coin is specified but **nanominer** cannot recognize it, then the name of the coin is used only for logging.
 If a coin is not specified, **nanominer** will use the default coin for the corresponding algorithm (Ethereum or Monero).
 Moreover, if [nanopool.org](https://nanopool.org/) is specified in the configuration file for Ethereum, Ethereum Classic, Monero or GrinCoin, **nanominer** will determine the coin from the pool's settings.

 *Important*: when using **nanominer** to mine Ethereum Classic on the default pool, it is necessary to define the coin (coin=ETC).
 In that case the pools will be determined automatically.